MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 #### 6. Increase speed | <sub><sup>02_PrepareDoc.py </sup></sub>

-We found out that tokenizing every sentence of our corpus needed the most time.
-To get the corpus analysed faster, you can prepare the doc object used by the Matchers.
-Thereby you analyse the doc object and store it as bytes.
-By this we could improve the time that was needed to analyse our corpus significantly
+We have found that tokenizing each sentence of our corpus takes the most time.
+To analyze the corpus faster, you can prepare the doc object used by the matchers.
+In this process, you analyze the doc object and store it as bytes.
+In this way, we were able to significantly reduce the time needed to analyze our corpus.

 ```
 import pandas as pd